gbksoft/wsagger/manual.en.md

 * array  — list of the fields  to transfewr values directly;
 * object — keys of are interpreted as data object keys, values — as expressions to substituter into corresponding target object fields;
 * any other is interpreted as a field name of the target object in which entire transferred object will be assigned.

-#### "(data.)wait" field

-    { "delay": ... } — timeout time in milliseconds

-#### "(data.)expected" field

-The object or list of objects that should be obtained after scenario execution (for http_ - one object; for socket_io - may be a list of objects).
-You can run scenario in browser or in console with --debug argument to chek what scenario step really returns and describe "expected" in accordance to.

 #### Values exchange between scenario step and context